Documentation Index

 user, Cognee resolves the default user. - Deletion scope is based on what that user owns or has delete access to.

-everything=Truemeans “everything for the current user,” not “everything in the whole system.”- This is why the
+everything=Truemeans “everything the current user can delete,” not “everything in the whole system.”- This is why the

 userparameter matters in multi-user or permissioned setups.